Mo-Moustafa/rs_gender_fairness/README.md

 This repository accompanies the paper "`Investigating Gender Fairness of Recommendation Algorithms in the Music Domain`" by Alessandro B. Melchiorre, Navid Rekabsaz, Emilia Parada-Cabaleiro, Stefan Brandl, Oleg Lesota, and Markus Schedl.

+## Data

+Download the data from here: https://drive.google.com/file/d/1QUbHlSvlu18TxeD5BxFyzq_vVBOVzhRP/view?usp=sharing and extract it into the data folder.

 ## Installation

 Create the environment with